scryptachain/scrypta-docs/masternode-setup/installazione-manuale.md

-# Installazione Manuale
+# Manual installation

 ## Desktop Wallet Setup

-### Requisiti
+### Requirements

-Assicurati di avere l'ultima versione del [LYRA Wallet](../scrypta-full-node/installazione.md).
+Make sure you have the latest version of the [LYRA Wallet](../scrypta-full-node/installazione.md).

-Per sviluppare un Masternode avrai bisogno collateral necessario di **15000 LYRA** (preferibilmente qualcosa in più, al fine di coprire le spese di commissione del network che verranno addebitate quando effettuerai la transazione verso l'indirizzo masternode.
+To develop a Masternode you will need the necessary collateral of **15000 LYRA** (better to have something more, in order to cover the commission costs of the network that will be charged when you make the transaction to the masternode address).

-### **Step 1: Cifratura e Backup del wallet**
+### **Step 1: Wallet encryption and backup**

-Se non l'hai già fatto, assicurati di crittografare il tuo desktop wallet.
+If you haven't done so already, be sure to encrypt your desktop wallet.

-Vai su *Settings > Encrypt Wallet*.
+Go to *Settings > Encrypt Wallet*.

 ![encrypt](../.vuepress/public/assets/masternode/encrypt.png)

-::: tip NOTA
+::: tip NOTE

-Il file wallet.dat rappresenta il tuo portafogli elettronico ed è adesso crittografato; la password rappresenterà un ulteriore livello di sicurezza.
+The wallet.dat file represents your electronic wallet which is now encrypted; the password will represent an additional level of security.
 :::

-::: warning ATTENZIONE
+::: warning WARNING
-Si consiglia di effettuare un backup del wallet su un'unità fisica o pen drive separata.
+We recommend backing up the wallet to a separate physical or pen drive.
 :::

 ::: warning
- Nessuno può aiutarti se perdi la password!
+ Nobody can help you if you lose your password!
-Per favore, non dimenticarla!
+Be careful, don't forget it!
 :::

-### **Step 2: Genera una masternode genkey e deposita 15000 LYRA sul tuo indirizzo masternode**
+### **Step 2: Generate a genkey masternode and deposit 15000 LYRA on your masternode address**

-Nel tuo desktop wallet, clicca su *Help > Debug Console* e digita le seguenti istruzioni:
+In your desktop wallet, click on *Help > Debug Console* and type the following instructions:

 `masternode genkey`

-Questo comando genera la **masternode genkey**.
+This command generates the **masternode genkey**.
-Copiala su un qualsiasi file di testo (Notepad o txt file).
+Copy it to any text file (Notepad or txt file).

-Adesso inserisci:
+Now enter

 `getnewaddress`

-Questa istruzione genera l'**indirizzo di deposito del masternode** a cui inviare le 15000 LYRA.
-Appunta anche questo sul file di testo.
-Se hai masternode multipli, puoi anche geneare più indirizzi e più genkey per ognuno di essi.
+This instruction generates the **masternode storage address** to which the 15000 LYRAs should be sent.
+Also write this on the text file.
+If you have multiple masternodes, you can also generate multiple addresses and multiple genkeys for each one.

 `masternode genkey`